Charles Bennett (fighter)

-Charles Daniel Bennett (born November 23, 1979) is an American mixed martial artist currently competing in the featherweight division.
-He is also a bare-knuckle boxer who is currently signed to Bare Knuckle Fighting Championship (BKFC).
+Charles Daniel Bennett (born November 23, 1979) is an American mixed martial artist currently competing in the featherweight division of Gamebred Fighting Championship.
+He is also a bare-knuckle boxer who has competed in Bare Knuckle Fighting Championship (BKFC).

 Characterized by his unpredictable and explosive fighting style and persona, Bennett has been a professional competitor since 1999, with time spent in PRIDE Fighting Championships, Rizin FF, EliteXC, King of the Cage, World Extreme Fighting, and ShoXC.
 Although he has never won a championship in MMA, Bennett has gained a considerable cult following among fans.

 Background

 Bennett was born in Gainesville, Florida, and is the second-oldest boy of 11 siblings.
 Bennett lived in Gainesville for the first eight years of his life before moving to Ocala, Florida to live with his father after his mother was arrested on a drug charge.
 Bennett had a troubled upbringing as he came from a broken home, often getting into fights, and both of his parents abused crack cocaine.
 Growing up, Bennett was a self-described "black sheep" of the family, but was very athletic and was a talented football player in high school, where he played running back, linebacker, and was even a defensive lineman despite his small stature.
 However, Bennett was kicked off of the team during his sophomore year.
 During his junior year, his father kicked him out of the house.
 Bennett eventually dropped out of high school, and turned his attention to selling narcotics.
 In between jail stints, he found a newspaper advertisement for a mixed martial arts gym in Ocala, and decided to sign up and join the gym.
 His coaches were very impressed with his speed and strength, but at the time, Bennett was still dealing drugs.
 Eventually, Bennett stopped selling narcotics, and focused on mixed martial arts, motivated by the birth of his first child to change his lifestyle—although he continued to be arrested on drug charges until 2011.
 Bennett also credits King of the Cage owner Terry Trebilcock Jr. in helping turn his life around.